LogtalkDotOrg/logtalk3/manuals/sources/userman/protocols.rst

    | ?- implements_protocol(ObjectOrCategory, Protocol).

-or, if we want to know the implementation scope:
+or, if we also want to know the implementation scope:

 .. code-block:: text